BroncoCTF 2024 - Writeups

 Flag: bronco{b0ws3r_g0t_th4t_dumpy}

-We are given an image of Super Mario Bros poster that has a huge file size which suggest steganography.
-Reading the description carefully, it mentions something about Mario’s color and the number of brothers.
+We are given an image to investigate.
+Reading the description carefully, it mentioned something about Mario’s color (Red) and the number of brothers (2).
+Using this information, analyzing the image shows that there data encoded in Red 2.

-Using this information, it seems that a LSB steganography is performed.
-To ensure this logic is correct, analyzing the image shows that there data encoded in Red 2.
 So we can use online tools like StegOnline to extract the hidden data embedded within the image.

 The extracted data seems to be an image of another puzzle with Wario and Waluigi.
-Analyzing the image, it seems that it is another binary type puzzle where Wario=0 and Waluigi=1.
-Converting the binary to Ascii, the flag can be obtained.
+Analyzing the image, it seems that it is a binary string where Wario=0

 Boom [Forensics]